powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 24 0 8-14 * * root [ $(date +\%w) -eq 0 ] && [ -x /usr/lib/zfs-linux/scrub ] && /usr/lib/zfs-linux/scrub
 ```

-A user can setup a second crontab to run more periodically if necessary or a scrub can also get executed manually:
+A user can setup a second crontab to run more periodically if necessary or a scrub can also get executed manually.

 ```shell
 $ sudo zpool scrub rpool